 Have a Morning Routine

 I know- this is an old, worn-out, self-help cliche.
-It can be.

 BUT, a morning routine can help to set the tone for your day and make it run more smoothly.
-I actually think a night routine is more beneficial to the setup to your next day, that’s next.
+I actually think a night routine is more beneficial to the setup of your next day, that’s next.

 By having a routine, you will know what tasks need to be completed each morning and you can plan ahead accordingly.
 This can include things such as waking up at a certain time, eating breakfast, working out, showering, getting dressed, etc.